top of page

 How well does this block list perform?

-We started with the common lists, Spamhaus spambot and C&C, Firehol consolidated lists 1 to 4 and others... they were not capturing more than 25% of all new bad actors visiting our logging device.
-Firehol block lists has a much larger collection of ip logged than most external block lists but the hit rate was quite low against newly logged information on our honeypot.
+We started with the common lists, Spamhaus spambot and C&C, Firehol consolidated lists 1 to 4 and others and they were not capturing more than 25% of all new bad actors visiting our logging device from the start and today less than 1% are identified by an external blocklist vs our honeypot dataset.

 As we are New Zealand based, we get different "visitors" than a item sitting in a hosted AWS data centre so our logging is localised for our environment in the Pacific region making this blocklist quite a relevant toolset for our customer firewalls.